Bananagrams (video game)

-Bananagrams is an online social game developed by Large Animal Games in partnership with Majesco Entertainment.
+Bananagrams is an online social game developed by Large Animal Games in partnership with Majesco.
 It launched on Facebook on November 17, 2008.
 Success of the Bananagrams tile game developed by the Nathanson family prompted Bananagrams International to extend the brand online.
 Bananagrams was later released on Bebo and MySpace.

 Bananagrams was featured as a top ten addicting game on Facebook by industry insiders on May 6, 2009.
 On February 18, 2009, Bananagrams received an honorable mention by Bebo as a top five out of over 20,000 applications on the social network in its B.E.S.T developer competition.
 In 2013, the Facebook version of the game was retired.

 Gameplay

 The play goals and game experience of the Internet version resemble the board game version.
 Players are issued tiles which are then used to create interlocking words.
 If a player has difficulty placing a tile, that player may dump the tile into the bunch and take three more.
 Depending on game mode, a player may also peel or take one letter at a time once all of their displayed tiles have been used.
 Upon complete use of a player's allotted tiles, they declare Bananas.
 If all words are legal, the player wins; if not, the player is given Rotten Bananas and is out of the game.

 Single player gameplay.
 Leaderboard is below the main screen.

 For example, proper nouns and foreign words are not considered legal words.
 Players with non-legal words in solo games will receive a time penalty.

 The play modes include Solitaire (both long and shorts games), Banana Café, Live Games, and Challenges.